xini/silverstripe-social-profiles/readme.md

 ### MultiSites support

-The module supports the [multisites module](https://github.com/silverstripe-australia/silverstripe-multisites) and by default adds the config options to the Sites.
+The module supports [[multisites](https://github.com/symbiote/silverstripe-multisites) and [configured-multisites](https://github.com/fromholdio/silverstripe-configured-multisites) and by default adds the config options to the Sites.

 If you want to manage the profiles globally, please add the following settings in your `config.yml`: